Slip and Twinning in the [\( \overline{\mathbf{1}} \)49]-Oriented Single Crystals of a High-Entropy Alloy

 Email: kireeva@spti.tsu.ru

-Z. V. Pobedennaya
+Z. Pobedennaya

 V. D. Kuznetsov Siberian Physical Technical Institute at Tomsk State University